Sweekksha/java-application-1/README.md

 # java-application-1
-java application for checking jenkins
+This is modified   java application for checking jenkins